data-8/mcb-88-connector/exercises/lab4.md

 5. Scroll back up to the visualization to view HLA-A and associated SNPs.

 #### Questions: HLA-A SNP Density
+1. What is a SNP?
+2. What is a common SNP?
+A flagged SNP?
-7. Make sure you are zoomed out so that you can see the whole HLA-A gene.
+3. Make sure you are zoomed out so that you can see the whole HLA-A gene.
 In what areas to you see the highest density of SNPs?
 Is there any reasoning behind this SNP distribution?
+4. Do you see a greater density in any particular exons?
+If so, which two exons have the highest SNP density?
+5. Navigate to [Microbiology Book][2], and find **Figure 2**.
+Read the caption and look at the Figure.
+What can you say about the exons with the greatest SNP density and the function of the domains that they produce?

 Now, zoom in to HLA-A and click on any SNP.
 This should take you to a new page.

 #### Questions: HLA-A SNP Search
-8. What is a SNP?
-9. What is a common SNP?
-A flagged SNP?
-10. Let's get more information on the specific SNP you clicked on.
+1. Let's get more information on the specific SNP you clicked on.
 What is the reference allele for this SNP?
-11. What, if any, is the **Function** of this SNP?
+2. What, if any, is the **Function** of this SNP?
 What does this function mean?

 ### Exploring H2A.
 Now, we will explore H2A.